 The Breitling Jet Team logo, which is printed at 3 o’clock, is adequately balanced with a graphic L-39 representation at 6 o’clock and seems to be visually supported by the two NVG compatible LCD digital displays at the northern and southern parts of the white dial.

 Of course, one could have expected the hour and minute hands to be slightly thicker, more proportionate with its huge case reaching 48 mm in diameter, but nothing is perfect, eh?

-In its press release Breitling doesn’t say a single word about the watch’s price, but expect at least 20 percent premium over the normal Breitling Chronospace SuperQuartz Chronograph watch.
+In its press release Breitling doesn’t say a single word about the price, but you should expect at least 20 percent premium over the normal Chronospace SuperQuartz Chronograph.
 With the latter selling for as high as $4800, this limited edition model may be offered at an MSRP of some $6000.*

 Only 1000 individually numbered pieces will be made.

 UPDATE: Well, it was offered at $5500, which is somewhat of a relief.

 Photos: Breitling, ETA